PrizePicks Power Play Rules:

 Use Injury Cascades as Your Primary Edge

 When a star player is ruled out within hours of tip-off or game time, the statistical output they would have generated does not disappear — it redistributes.
 A first-option scorer exiting means the second option absorbs shot attempts.
 A primary ball-handler going down elevates the backup's assist and usage numbers.
-PrizePicks sets most of their lines well in advance.
-Lines for backup and role players often lag behind the true impact of a star's absence for several hours.
-The window between injury announcement and game lock is when the best cascade plays exist.
-PropEdge's Injury agent carries the highest weight (4.0) in our NBA model precisely because injury-cascade signals are among the most profitable edges we've measured across 10,580 graded picks this season.
+PrizePicks sets many lines well in advance, so lines for backup and role players can lag behind the true impact of a star's absence.
 Check injury reports within 60 minutes of lock on every slate you play.

 STRATEGY 03